nullaufeins/leipzigHelpsUkraine_bot/README.md

     ```
   - `/homepage` - browser link to webpage.
   - `/feedback` - telegram-link to sub group for technical feedback for bot.

-**Please enter `/` in the message input box to choose the command from a selection.
-This will prevent typo errors!**

 ## Setup ##